Altermagnetic Ground State in Distorted Kagome Metal CsCr$_3$Sb$_5$: Results and Discussion

-At ambient pressure, the fully optimized structure using nonmagnetic (NM) DFT calculations yields lattice constant $a$ and all bond lengths smaller than experimental value (refer to SI for detail).
-This is in sharp contrast to the \avs\, whose lattice constants and bond lengths are slightly overestimated in NM DFT calculations due to the underestimate of bonding in PBE.
+The high-temperature structure of \ccs\ without lattice distortion is isostructural to \avs, where the Cr atoms are arranged into corner-sharing triangles, forming the kagome lattice (FIG. \ref{fig:crystal}a-b).
+Under ambient pressure, the fully optimized structure using nonmagnetic (NM) DFT calculations yields lattice constant $a$ and all bond lengths smaller than experimental value (refer to SI for detail).
+This is in sharp contrast to the \avs, whose lattice constants and bond lengths are slightly overestimated in NM DFT calculations due to the underestimate of bonding in general gradient approximation (GGA).
 Such phenomenon, however, is frequently observed in compounds where magnetic fluctuations are important, including iron-pnictides/chalcogenides\cite{PhysRevB.77.220506,PhysRevLett.100.237003,PhysRevB.78.085104} and other chromium based superconductors\cite{Jiang:2015aa,Wu_2015}.
-In addition, the NM phonon spectrum of \ccs\ at ambient pressure exhibits enormous imaginary frequencies at almost every $\mathbf{q}$-points along the high symmetry lines, except along $\Gamma$-A (FIG. \ref{fig:phonon}a), suggesting the lattice is highly unstable if the system is purely nonmagnetic.